freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication.english.md

 var b = 12;
 var c = 4.6;

-// Only modify code below this line

-a = a * 5;
+// Only change code below this line a = a * 5;
 b = 3 * b;
 c = c * 10;
 ```

 </div>